enthusiasticgeek/gstreamer-rtsp-ssl-example/README.md

    **make**

-3. Open a terminal window and run the following command
+3. Open a terminal window and run the following command.

    **./rtsp_server**

-4. Depending on the parameters

-   run the following in another terminal window.
+4. Depending on the parameters run the following in another terminal window.

-   ./rtsp_client **RTSP URL**
+   **./rtsp_client** **RTSP URL**

    e.g.
    **./rtsp_client rtsps://127.0.0.1:8554/test**